Lab Manual

 Everyone: The Big Picture

 • Work on what you’re passionate about, work hard at it, and be proud of it.
-Be so proud of it that you have to suppress bragging (but it’s ok to brag sometimes).

 • Scientists have to be careful.
 Don’t rush your work.
 Think first.
 Then implement.
 Incorporate sanity checks.
 Ask others to look at your code or data if you need help, and help others when they ask.
 It’s ok to makes mistakes, but mistakes shouldn’t be because of carelessness or rushed work.